JoaoAnt/Projects/README.md

 # Projects
- A collection of some of my projects cenas
+A collection of some of my smaller projects and certificates.